SkillfulElectro/EMCompute/README.md

 ```
 - check out example https://github.com/SkillfulElectro/EMCompute/tree/main/examples and Goodluck :)

+## NEWS
+- since version 2.0.0 the API does caching to prevent allocating GPU res and improve performance
+- since version 2.1.0 you can deallocate API caches by calling free_compute_cache() function to deallocate the caches

 ## Contribution
 - if you find any problem or bug , ill be happy with your pull req or issue report